Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs model: EWPT with dilaton

 The factor $(\chi/\chi_0)^4$ appears because $\alpha^0$ and $\beta^0$ are approximately proportional to $f^4$.
 Instead of leaving it as it is, we change the variable $\hat h=h\chi_0/\chi$.

-The simplest way to introduce invariant kinetic term and still keep the symmetry $\hat h\to \hat h+2\pi k\ (k\in\mathbb Z)$ (because of the Goldstone matrix after switching $f\to f\chi_0/\chi$).
-By introduce new dynamical variable $\hat h$, the mixed kinetic term of $h$ and $\chi$ has been included in the kinetic term of $\hat h$.
+The simplest way to introduce an invariant kinetic term and still keep the symmetry $\hat h\to \hat h+2\pi k\ (k\in\mathbb Z)$ (because of the Goldstone matrix after switching $f\to f\chi_0/\chi$).
+By introducing a new dynamical variable $\hat h$, the mixed kinetic term of $h$ and $\chi$ has been included in the kinetic term of $\hat h$.
 This is clearly seen in Ref.\cite{bruggisserb}.
 Therefore, the kinetic energy of the Higgs is corrected to

 $g_\chi$ and $g_*$ are the effective coupling constants from the large $N$ approximation,